jcairel/MLOps/README.md

 # Machine Learning Pipeline with MLOps and CI/CD

-This project implements a **machine learning pipeline** using MLOps principles, ensuring automation, scalability, and reproducibility.
-The pipeline integrates **CI/CD**, containerization, orchestration, and cloud hosting to streamline ML workflows from model training to deployment and monitoring.
+This project implements a machine learning pipeline using MLOps principles, ensuring automation, scalability, and reproducibility.
+The pipeline integrates CI/CD, containerization, orchestration, and cloud hosting to streamline ML workflows from model training to deployment and monitoring.

 ---